Support Hardware Layout Demo Screen Shot Revision History

 Easily understand and interact with ADI.
 ADI is "firefighter friendly" and requires very little, if any, user interaction after the initial setup.
 ADI is predominantly menu controlled and is not littered with confusing and unneeded controls.

-ADI can re-transmit a Dispatch and Alarm Close to any user in the form of a SMTP (Simple Mail Transport Protocol) message.
+ADI can re-transmit a Dispatch and Alarm Close to any user in the form of a SMTP (Simple Mail Transport Protocol) message (with or without TLS/SSL).
 All you need is an "always on" connection to the Internet (broadband, DSL, etc.) at your fire station.
 This feature is beneficial to department members as well as to members of specialty teams (technical rescue, dive, hazmat, etc.) in other mutual aid departments who may need to be notified.
 ADI's Notification feature may also be counted as your second means of notification to help reduce your ISO rating.
-Messages from ADI can be received on most messaging devices including cellular phones, PDA's, alpha pagers and PC's.>
+Messages from ADI can be received on most messaging devices including cellular phones, PDA's, alpha pagers and PC's.

-ADI stores all received incidents in an Incident Listing database.
+ADI stores all received incidents in its database.
 The database is displayed in a separate window that allows you to quickly see the status of an incident (open or closed) as well as letting you view the complete incident with just a click of the mouse.

-One of ADI's newest feature is the Incident Data Sharing and Export option.
-Third-party software developers such as Saturn Software© can import data from ADI in to their incident reporting program.
-Optionally, ADI can export some crucial incident data fields to NFIRS software vendors such as FIREHOUSE Software©.
+Our Incident Data Sharing and Export option allows third-party software developers such as Blue Devil Data© to import data from ADI in to their incident reporting program.
+Optionally, ADI can export some crucial incident data fields to NFIRS software vendors such as Emergency Reporting, FIREHOUSE Software© and FirePrograms Software.
 Both of these features will allow your incident reports to be pre-filled with data from CAD.
+All exported incident files are then automatically uploaded to the vendor.

 ADI is designed to interface with Northrop Grumman/PRC, New World Systems' Aegis, Intergraph, Positron, LogiSYS and XML data formats.
 Other CAD system formats can be added relatively quickly.

-Remote Log Viewer (included at no charge when you purchase ADI) will allow your staff to remotely view ADI's Incident Listing from another location on your network.
+Remote Log Viewer (available at no charge when you purchase ADI) will allow your staff to remotely view ADI's Incident Listing from another location on your network.

-ADI will also interface to FSID.
-When a dispatch is received, FSID will suspend its normal cycling and freeze some crucial dispatch information on the computer's screen in large, easy to read characters and at the same time will speak some of the key incident data.
-Also, if you install our BetaBrite / Alpha Electronic Messaging Signs, FSID will display some key dispatch data on each sign.
+ADI will also interface to IDEx.
+When a dispatch is received, IDEx will suspend its normal cycling and freeze some crucial dispatch information on the computer's screen in large, easy to read characters and at the same time will speak some of the key incident data.
+Also, if you install our BetaBrite / Alpha Electronic Messaging Signs, IDEx will display key dispatch data on each sign.

 How It Works

-ADI operates by first capturing pre-formatted ASCII textual data* or XML data from an authorized sender such as a dispatch center.
-ADI is programmed to recognize the format that your dispatch center's CAD system outputs.
-Data can be transmitted to ADI by standard dial-up modems, leased line modems, radio or via TCP/IP connections as well as some server polling methods.
-After ADI receives the transmitted data, it then scans, evaluates and formats the text which is then outputted to printers, its own database, e-mail, cellular telephones, fire station LED display boards, other ADI clients, etc.
+ADI operates by first capturing formatted ASCII textual data* or XML data from an authorized sender such as a dispatch center.
+ADI is specifically configured to recognize the format that your dispatch center's CAD system outputs.
+Data can be transmitted to ADI by radio or via TCP/IP connections.
+ADI is also capable of receiving CAD data via e-mail or by polling remote databases or web services.
+After ADI receives the CAD data it then parses and formats the text which is then saved in its own database, outputted to printers, e-mail, cellular telephones, fire station LED display boards, other ADI clients, etc.

 Interested in ADI working for your department?
 Contact us for specifics.